 There are hundreds of modules in a CAD software package.
 But below are few modules which are widely used in industries

-- Part modelling
+- Part modeling

 - Surface modelling